How to Grill Peppers in Two Easy Ways

 roasted-red-peppers

-Peppers make such great grilled food as all you need to do is slip them on the grates or in a grill basket for 10 minutes or so and you’ll get a sweet and tender sensation that’s also deliciously charred and caramelized.
+Peppers make such great grilled food!
+Just slip them on the grates or in a grill basket for about 10 minutes.
+You’ll enjoy sweet and tender peppers that are also nicely charred and caramelized.

 I. Bell Peppers 101